kasramp/Eris/README.md

 All the project dependencies exist in pom.xml file and once your run the project, all dependencies will be downloaded.

 ## How to use

 To run and deploy the project on your local or any desired server, first clone the project and the follow the below instruction.
 - Add Open Weather Map API key to `apikey.properties` that located under `resource` folder.
 - Compile and run the API using Maven

         $ maven clean install
         $ cd target
-        $ java -jar eris-0.1.0-SNAPSHOT.jar
+        $ java -jar eris-[version]-SNAPSHOT.jar

 ## Project & API documentation
-To know more about the project structure and API documentation please refer to our Github page [documentation](http://eris.madadipouya.com/#apicall) at this link.
+To know more about the project structure and API documentation please refer to our Github page [documentation](https://eris.madadipouya.com/#apicall) at this link.

 ## Contact
 * kasra@madadipouya.com
-* kasra_mp@live.com

 ## License
 <p>